davetron5000/naildrivin5.com-OLD/_posts/2013-08-21-inconsistent-architecture.markdown

 ---
 layout: post
-title: "&#10106;&#10144; Inconsistent Architecture"
+title: "Inconsistent Architecture"
 date: 2013-08-21 09:32
-comments: true
+feature: true
-categories:
 ---

 Quick, which is better: MiniTest or RSpec?
 HAML or ERB?
 SASS or LESS?